bbinvt/kickstarter-analysis/README.md

-# Kickstarter Analysis for client Louise
+# Kickstarter Fundraising Campaign Analysis with Excel

 ## Overview of Project

 ### Purpose

-The purpose of this project is to help our client Louise, a playwright, and her play, Fire.
-She is putting on a play and has done the initial round of fundraising.
-She has requested our help to analyze many similar campaigns as her to help her determine her likelihood of success.
+The purpose of this project is to help our client Louise and her play, Fire.
+She has launched her initial fundraising campaign and has requested our help to analyze  similar campaigns to help her determine the likelihood of success.

 Using the Kickstarter campaign database and Excel we helped parse the data into a more readily accessible form to present to Louise.
 Our analysis can be found in the images and text below.

-Full access to the Excel Workbook can be found by accessing this [link](INSERT ZIP FILE LINK).
+Full access to the Excel Workbook can be found by accessing this [link](Kickstarter_Challenge.zip).

 ## Analysis and Challenges